GestSIS/GestSIS_Alarm/README.md

 It will do two things :
   - Copy the`.env.example` file to `.env`
   - Populate the `.env` file with a secret key that will be used by Django
+    - By default, if a key is already set, it won't be overridden, add the argument `-f` to the script to force the generation of a new key

 The script has done some jobs for you, but you need to do the last step :